Rekyt/taxo_harmonization/taxharmonize-explorer/app_description.md

-# `taxtool selecter` - Navigate the Taxonomic Harmonization landscape
+# `taxharmonizexplorer` - Navigate the Taxonomic Harmonization landscape

 ## Description

 Taxonomic harmonization is the needed step when merging dataset that were matched against different taxonomies.
-It consists in homogeneising the list of species names from all datasets against a common reference.
+It consists in homogenizing the list of species names from all datasets against a common reference.
 However, understanding what tools can be used to do can be cumbersome for users.
-`taxtool selecter` has been developed to help users of taxonomic information better understand the links that exist between taxonomic reference databases, R packages that manipulate taxonomy, and both of them.
+`taxharmonizexplorer` has been developed to help users of taxonomic information better understand the links that exist between taxonomic reference databases, R packages that manipulate taxonomy, and both of them.

 You can access a view of the full network of tools in the next tab available on the top of this page called "Network".